vectorgrp/sil-kit/docs/usage/quickstart.rst

 For building from the source tree, refer to :doc:`../development/build`.

 This guide will walk you through setting up a VIB project from scratch.
-First, the terminology required to understand the function is briefly discussed, then the build process and the actual code.
+First, the terminology required to understand the functionality is briefly discussed, then the build process and the actual code.

 Terminology